-The ICROFS-secretariat prepares an article on each of the projects that receive approval of grants.
-The article is written by ICROFS' communication officers in dialogue with the project manager and is published on ICROFS', GUDP's and the project's website.
-It contains a description of the project, quotes for press releases, if possible, and photos provided by the project.
-It should also be possible to use the article as a press release and in whole or in part by journalists in connection with media coverage of the project.
-No confidential information from the projects will be published 11.
-Previous Organic RDD project descriptions can be seen at ICROFS' website.
-Moreover, please see below under publication.
+The ICROFS-secretariat prepares, in collaboration with the project manager, a website for each of the projects that receive approval of grants.
+In addition, the ICROFS-secretariat prepares an article or press release in dialogue with the project manager.
+It will be published on ICROFS', GUDP's and the project's website and contains a description of the project, quotes for press releases, if possible, and photos provided by the project.
+It should also be possible for journalists to use the article in whole or in part in connection with media coverage of the project.
+Previous Organic RDD project descriptions can be seen at ICROFS' website: http://icrofs.dk/forskning/dansk-forskning/.